pivotal/docs-tas-adapter/failover-and-redundancy.md

 ## <a id="applications"></a>Applications

-The failover characteristics and redundancy recommendations for applications that are pushed with the adapter are highly dependent on the application itself.
+The failover characteristics and redundancy recommendations for applications that are pushed with the adapter depend on the application itself.
 However, there are some common recommendations that are provided for all applications.